wso2/docs-choreo-dev/en/docs/deploy/deploy-a-containerized-choreo-component.md

 ## Step 2: Build and deploy

-To implement the REST API, you need to build and deploy it.
+To invoke the REST API, you need to build and deploy it.
 When you trigger the build you execute the commands in the selected Dockerfile to apply the required configurations to the REST API.

 To build and deploy the REST API, follow these steps:

-1. On the **Deploy** page, click **Build and Deploy**.
+1. On the **Deploy** page, click **Build and Deploy** or if there are configurable variables in the implementation, then click **Configure & Deploy** , input the necessary values, and click **Deploy**.

     !!! note
         Deploying the REST API component may take a while.
 You can track the progress by observing the logs.